Rayuaz/heros-tavern/readme.md

 ### Database

-This repository contains only the frontend application.
-To function correctly, it requires a PocketBase database to store the character data.
-The database configuration info, as well as the tools to populate it are available in the [Hero's Tavern Utilities](https://github.com/Rayuaz/heros-tavern-utilities) repository.
+This app requires [PocketBase](https://pocketbase.io/) as its database.
+You can install it wherever you want.
+After installing, set the data schema by opening the pocketbase admin UI and going to Settings > import collections.
+You can find the schema for this project in `pocketbase/pb_schema.json`.
+This folder also has some sample data.
+To use it, replace the `data.db` file in your PocketBase install directory with the `data.db` file in the `pocketbase` directory in this repository.

+#### Populating the database

+To populate the database, you can use the [Hero's Tavern Populator](https://github.com/Rayuaz/heros-tavern-populator).
+This tool uses Open AI's API to generate new charatcers and add them to the database.
+It also has a script to rename characters, since GPT 3.5 has a tendency to use copyrighted character names.

 ### Running the application

-1. Navigate to the database folder and start the database:
+1. Navigate to your PocketBase intall directory and run:

 ```
 ./pocketbase serve
 ```

-2. Navigate to the root folder and start the API Gateway:
+2. Navigate to the project folder and start the API Gateway:

 ```
 npm run server